 Activity retrospective

 After a key session you want more than “nice ride”.
 This recipe makes the assistant pull one activity apart — intervals, splits, time-in-zone, decoupling — and turn it into two takeaways, while being honest about Strava-imported activities that come back nearly empty.
+Split rows are source-labelled and may include aligned average heart rate, power, cadence, and positive elevation gain when coverage is sufficient; missing channels stay omitted.

 When to use this